-Terrigal Bowling Club Ltd is a company limited by guarantee.
-In the event of, and for the purpose of winding up of the company, the amount capable of being called up from each members and any person or association who ceased to be a member in the year prior to the winding up, is limited to \$11, subject to the provision of the company constitution.
+Terrigal Bowling Club Ltd is a Company limited by guarantee.
+In the event of, and for the purpose of winding up of the company, the amount capable of being called up from each member and any person or association who ceased to be a member in the year prior to the winding up, is limited to \$11, subject to the provision of the company constitution.

-As at 30 June 2022 the collective liability of members was \$34,309 (2021: \$35,046).
+As at 30 June 2023 the collective liability of members was \$37,356 (2021: \$34,309).